-In neighboring Chikuma you'll find Togura Kamiyamada Onsen, an international traveler-friendly resort with several bathing facilities and an appealing mountain fort.
+In the neighboring city of Chikuma you'll find Togura Kamiyamada Onsen, an international traveler-friendly resort with several bathing facilities and an appealing mountain fort.

 Ueda hosts numerous events throughout the year.
-Many of them are held at the castle or in the downtown area.
+Many of them are held at the castle area.
 Check with the Ueda Tourist Information Center for exact dates to see what events coincide with your visit.
 Here are some local favorites...

-Get your samurai fix with the Ueda Sanada Festival, which honors the city's famous warrior clan.
+The Ueda Sanada Festival honors the city's famous warrior clan.
 Hundreds join the procession clothed in period costumes.
-There are taiko drumming, musket firing demonstrations and lots more located around the castle area.
+There is taiko drumming, demonstrations with replica guns, and lots more located around the castle area.

-The downtown area is at its most colorful and lively during the summertime festivals.
-The Ueda Gion Festival is a boisterous street party with parades of Omikoshi portable shrines.
-The Ueda Wasshoi Dance Festival sees the whole center of Ueda transformed into a large public dance party.
+The castle area is at its most colorful and lively during the summertime festivals.
+The Shinshu Ueda Gion Festival is a lively event with parades of Omikoshi portable shrines.
+The Ueda Wasshoi Festival sees the whole center of Ueda transformed into a festive scene.
 Both events are held in late July.

-Head down to the water for the Fireworks Festival on the Chikuma River in August.
+Head down to the water for the Shinshu Ueda Fireworks Festival on the shores of the Chikuma River in August.